LordOfTheSheps/AutomatedCAPSchedules/README.md

 - pip (Python package manager)
 - Optional: Microsoft Word or [LibreOffice](https://www.libreoffice.org/) insalled on your system for PDF export
 ### Python Packages
-Install these packages using pip:
+Once Python is installed, install these packages using pip by running this in a command prompt or terminal window:

 `pip install pandas numpy python-docx docx2pdf tqdm openpyxl requests Office365-REST-Python-Client python-dateutil`

 ### Files
 - A spreadsheet fommated correctly that contains your master three month schedule.
+  - See master_spreadsheet.xlsx.
   - You'll need to make a shareable link if you want to enable online mode.
 See Setup for more information.
 - A meeting template formatted correctly.
+  - See Meeting Schedule Template.docx.
   - You'll need to make a shareable link if you want to enable online mode.
 See Setup for more information.
 - The script python file (obviously).
 - The preferences file (`automated_meeting_schedules_preferences.json`) formatted correctly in the same directory that the script is in.